top of page

 Abraxas, her 1st compact disc with pianist Peter Allen, produced by CBC, includes twentieth-century flute and piano repertoire.
 Her 2nd CD, The Transcontinental, represents musical snapshots of different countries.
 Her 3rd disc is a completely improvised disc with flute, percussion, and didgerido called The Twelve Celtic Winds, depicting the various characteristics of the winds that the ancient Celts studied in order to carry out their daily living.
 Patty’s 4th disc, Melodies of Love, is a disc of beautiful melodies the world loves with her Nova Brilliante duo partner, harpist Karen Rokos.
 This disc was nominated for Best Classical Album for both the East Coast Music Awards (ECMAs) and the Music Nova Scotia Awards.
 Her 5th disc, called Wind Song, was a live CBC broadcast performance with pianist Peter Allen and includes works by J.S.
 Bach, Poulenc, Prokofiev, Debussy, Colgrass, and Bartok.
 Wind Song was nominated for the 2009 ECMA Best Classical Album.
 Her discs can be bought through CDBaby and iTunes.

-Born in Kitchener, Ontario, she won prizes at an early age in the Kiwanis Music Festival – the Ontario Top Prize, the Guelph Spring Festival Competition, and the CBC Du Maurier Search for the Stars.
+Born in Kitchener, Ontario, she won many prizes at an early age in the Kiwanis Music Festival – the Ontario Top Prize, the Guelph Spring Festival Competition, and the CBC Du Maurier Search for the Stars.
 She received a Bachelor of Music at the University of Toronto, where she studied with Nora Shulman and Jeanne Baxtresser.
 During and following university studies, Patty attended the Banff Centre for the Arts and won her first audition to become Principal Flutist of Symphony Nova Scotia the year she graduated from university in 1984.

 During her first year in Halifax, Patty won a B-Grant from the Canada Council to pursue further studies in Banff.
 She has also attended the Johannesen International School of Music and individual master classes and/or lessons with Jean-Pierre Rampal, James Galway, Marcel Moyse and Louis Moyse, Robert Aitken, Robert Cram, William Bennett, Jeanne Baxtresser, and Julius Baker.
 She had private flute lessons for over 10 years with Louis Moyse.
 Two years of that time was spent exclusively in Brattleboro, Vermont with the Grand Master.